bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** and **feast** packages.

 ### Setting up the Fossilised-Birth-Death skyline analysis
 The first step in setting up an analysis in BEAUti is to upload an alignment.
-In our case, we do not have an alightment as we are using a ready-made phylogeny instead, but we will still need to upload an alignment in order to initialise our xml.
+In our case, we do not have an alignment as we are using a ready-made phylogeny instead, but we will still need to upload an alignment in order to initialise our XML.
 We have provided a dummy `.nexus` file for this purpose, which we will replace later with code that reads in our phylogeny.

 >In the **Partitions** panel, import the nexus file with the empty alignment by navigating to **File > Import Alignment** in the menu and then finding the `empty.nexus` file on your computer, *or* drag and drop the file into the **BEAUti** window.